Paul B. Weisz: Mobil

-The company permitted him a sabbatical period from 1964 to 1966 at ETH Zurich, where he earned a doctorate setting the foundation for some of the fundamental laws of diffusion in dyeing.
+The company permitted him a sabbatical period from 1964 to 1966 at ETH Zurich, where he earned a doctorate, setting the foundation for some of the fundamental laws of diffusion in dyeing.

 Academic career

-From 1974 to 1976 he was a visiting professor at Princeton University.
-From 1983 he was a distinguished professor of chemical and bio-engineering at the University of Pennsylvania.
-From 1993 he was an adjunct professor in chemical engineering at Pennsylvania State University.
-In this period he applied chemical and physical principles to biomedical research, including work with Madeleine M. Joullié on the synthesis of a molecule equivalent to heparin which avoided the dangerous side-effects of the natural molecule.
+From 1974 to 1976, he was a visiting professor at Princeton University.
+From 1983 on, he was a distinguished professor of chemical and bio-engineering at the University of Pennsylvania.
+Since 1993, he has been an adjunct professor in chemical engineering at Pennsylvania State University.
+In this period, he applied chemical and physical principles to biomedical research, including work with Madeleine M. Joullié on the synthesis of a molecule equivalent to heparin which avoided the dangerous side-effects of the natural molecule.